bocoup/jqfundamentals.com/content/javascript-basics/index.md

     myFunction();
     log( typeof foo ); // logs undefined!

-In the example above, if we'd tried to actually use `foo` outside of the function -- rather than just checking its type -- our browser would have reported an error, and any code after the line where we used `foo` would not run.
+In the example above, if we'd tried to actually use `foo` outside of the function &mdash; rather than just checking its type &mdash; our browser would have reported an error, and any code after the line where we used `foo` would not run.

 The next example shows how we can have two variables with the same name, as long as each variable exists in a separate scope.
 In this example, we declare the variable `foo` and assign it the value `'qux'`; then, inside a function, we declare another variable named `foo`, and assign it the value `'bar'`.
 Notice how, outside of the function, the variable `foo` does not change, even when we create the variable `foo` inside the function.